Aiven-Open/klaw-docs/docs/docs/getstarted.md

     will see this information when they are requesting new topics, so this ensures consistency across complex setups.
 9. Save the environment.
-10. Check the connection status by clicking the \"status\" icon for your new environment.
+10. Check the connection status by clicking the **status** icon for your new environment.
 Klaw will test the connection and return the status.